mekedron/mekedron/README.md

 ### ☁️ SaaS

-- 🫙 **[live.tips](https://live.tips)** _[IN PROGRESS]_ - Live tipjar for offline performance and concerts.
-Literally Ko-fi and any other donation service alternative.
+- 🫙 **[live.tips](https://live.tips)** _[IN PROGRESS]_ - Live tip jar for offline performances and concerts.
+Literally a Ko-fi or any other donation service alternative.
 Currently closed source, but I'll open the repo when it's ready, tested, and safe to open.

 ### 🌐 Web & browser